-**UPDATE October 2017 – Our deepest condolences go out to Deana who’s husband Duayne, was tragically killed in a jet-boating accident.
-For those who had the privilege to meet and get to know Duayne you will be as shocked by the news as much as we are.
-He was a down-to-earth, happy-go-lucky bloke who was truly passionate about Glenorchy, Paradise and the riding adventure that was the Glenorchy Back Country Ride.
+**UPDATE October 2017 – Our deepest condolences go out to Deana, whose husband Duayne was tragically killed in a jet-boating accident.
+For those who had the privilege to meet and get to know Duayne, you will be as shocked by the news as much as we are.
+He was a down-to-earth, happy-go-lucky bloke who was truly passionate about Glenorchy, Paradise and the riding adventure that is the Glenorchy Back Country Ride.
 Our thoughts are with Deana and her family.

 We have a lot of LOVE for these two guides – Deana Irvine and Duayne Insley – who run our Glenorchy Back Country ride through New Zealand’s exquisite South Island.
 Their enthusiasm knows no bounds and they literally bend over backwards to go that extra mile to make sure all their guests have the greatest experience possible.
 Here we find out what they love about making globetrotters’ dreams come true as they discover the wonders of New Zealand.

 How long have you been running your business based out of Glenorchy?

 I bought the business from Rees Valley Sheep Station in 2004.
 With eight horses and a Skyline Tin Garage Shed… oh how things have changed.

 My Aunty and Uncle have farmed here my whole life and we would come down for all the school holidays growing up.
 When things got tough with a marriage break up, this is where I headed.
 I signed a two-year contract to manage a Jetboat business here in Glenorchy and when that expired, I decided this was home so I purchased this company.
 I have never looked back.
 I have always had horses in my life and have showed, evented, show jumped, bred, and hunted throughout.
 I have always combined tourism and nature, having owned and operated a Dolphin Swimming Business in Akaroa prior to coming South.